 As each new code was realised I went back through the poems that had previously been coded to see if these also contained any lines that could be labelled with this newly emergent code.
 I then read all of the poems in full again and made sure that each of them had been coded accurately and that a saturation of emergent codes had been reached.
 This resulted in a total of 21 codes.
 I then read each of the poems again and made sure that no coding had been missed.
-Following this I went through each of the individually coded segments and checked to make sure that they really did belong in this category, checking that (for example) Al Gore being described as a brave tiger was coded as 'Human' rather than 'Fauna'.
+Following this I went through each of the individually coded segments and checked to make sure that they really did belong in this category, checking that (for example) Al Gore being described as a brave tiger was coded as "Human" rather than "Fauna".
 At this stage I realised that one of the codes that I had created was at odds with my methodology, and so it was removed.
-'Personification' has been defined as 'any poems that were written as if from the point of view of nature / the Earth system', and although there were four such instances of this code, I considered this to be too subjective for the analysis, and so it was removed.
+"Personification" was defined as "any poems that were written as if from the point of view of nature/the Earth system", and although there were four such instances of this code, I considered this to be too subjective for the analysis, and so it was removed.
 This resulted in the 20 codes that are outlined alongside their definitions in Table 1.

 After this coding had taken place, I read through all of the coded references and then grouped these into categories, which consisted of codes that appeared to deal with the same issue.
 Table 2 outlines the categories and corresponding codes, along with the number of times they occurred.
-These categories, and their relation to the research questions are discussed further in Section 3.
-After these codes had been grouped as such I went back through each of the individual occurrences (e.g. the 152 segments of poetry that were categorised as 'Habitat') to make sure that they did indeed belong in this category.
-As can be seen from Table 2, this resulted in 5 individual categories: 'Habitat', 'Reactions', 'Language', 'The Present', and 'Our Future'.
+These categories and their relation to the research questions are discussed further in Sect.
+3. After these codes had been grouped as such I went back through each of the individual occurrences (e.g. the 152 segments of poetry that were categorised as "Habitat") to make sure that they did indeed belong in this category.
+As can be seen from Table 2, this resulted in 5 individual categories: "Habitat", "Reactions", "Language", "The present", and "Our future".

-Following this categorisation of the codes, they were further examined for any themes that expressed underlying meaning in relation to the research questions (Erlingsson and Brysiewicz, 2017), the results of which are presented in Section 3.6.
-In determining these emergent themes, I re-considered each of the emergent categories with respect to the RQs, looking for any commonalities and/or overlaps, in a manner analogous to the emergence of the original codes and categories that is described above.
+Following this categorisation of the codes, they were further examined for any themes that expressed underlying meaning in relation to the research questions (Erlingsson and Brysiewicz, 2017), the results of which are presented in Sect.
+3.6.
+In determining these emergent themes, I reconsidered each of the emergent categories with respect to the RQs, looking for any commonalities and/or overlaps, in a manner analogous to the emergence of the original codes and categories that is described above.

-2.5 Trustworthiness of Coding
+2.5 Trustworthiness of coding